 The UCLA Samueli School of Engineering received a $5 million gift from Nicholas to create a permanent endowment for a program to support women in engineering.
 Launched in 2017, Women in Engineering at UCLA provides mentorship, leadership training, research opportunities, and industry outreach programs to help students who plan to pursue careers in the field.

 Nicholas received her bachelor’s and master’s degrees from UCLA, both in electrical engineering, in 1985 and 1987, respectively.
-She is the founder of the Irvine-based Opus Foundation, which supports STEM education outreach and the arts.
+The former wife of Broadcom billionaire Henry Nicholas, she is the founder of the Irvine-based Opus Foundation, which supports STEM education outreach and the arts.
 This is her second major gift to a University of California campus, following a 2014 gift to UC Irvine’s Henry Samueli School of Engineering to fund scholarships and graduate fellowships, support outreach programs, and endow its deanship.

 Nicholas is a member of the Samueli School’s Engineering Leadership Council and Diversity Advisory Board, and a former member of the South Coast Repertory and Pacific Symphony boards.
 Her gift is part of the Centennial Campaign for UCLA, which is scheduled to conclude in December 2019 during UCLA’s 100th anniversary year.
 As of this writing, the campaign is a mere $5 million shy of its $4.7 billion goal.